-Supreme Court Justice Ruth Bader Ginsburg became ill in her chambers on Thursday.
+Supreme Court Justice Ruth Bader Ginsburg became ill in her chambers Thursday.

-Her symptoms improved, though she was taken to the Washington Hospital Center as a precaution at about 7:45 p.m., according to the court statement.
+Her symptoms improved, but she was taken to the Washington Hospital Center as a precaution, the court statement said.